 - Informed friends and family or other persons that you have separated and

 - Any other matters that show the marriage has broken down.

 South Geldard Lawyers are able to assist you in your property settlement, make an application for exclusive occupancy if necessary or provide advice if you receive an application to be removed from your property.
-South Geldard Lawyers have a Family Law team ready to assist you.
+South Geldard Lawyers have a Family Law team in Rockhampton ready to assist you.